torvista/Zen_Cart-Find_Extra_Spaces/README.md

 - DO NOT TRUST ANY THIRD-PARTY CODE, USE AT YOUR OWN RISK
 - TEST IN YOUR DEVELOPMENT SERVER, and then copy the edited files to your  production site.

+## Compatibility
+Not dependent on the Zen Cart version.
+Code compatible with php7.4+.

 ## Use
 Copy the single file to the root of your shop and manually (in the browser address bar) execute: